-Coronavirus | Infection
+Coronavirus | Infection:

-Coronavirus | Infection: A name given to a large family of viruses that cause respiratory infections and gastrointestinal infections in birds and mammals, including humans.
-These viruses cause infection in your nose, throat, sinuses, and the respiratory tract.
+A name was given to a family of viruses that cause respiratory infections and gastrointestinal infections in birds and mammals, including humans.
+These viruses are responsible for infection in your nose, throat, sinuses, and respiratory tract.
 Most of these viruses are easily treatable, but some can cause severe illness, even death.

-Coronavirus can infect anyone and of any age, although people who are suffering from chronic diseases, especially respiratory diseases, are more likely to become severely ill from the infection.
+Coronavirus can infect anyone and of any age; people suffering from chronic diseases, especially respiratory diseases, are more likely to become severely ill from the infection.

 Coronavirus | Biology

 Coronavirus is a sphere-shaped, enveloped, single-stranded, positive-sense RNA genome virus.
-It is about 120 mm in diameter, and it is classified as an infectious virus.
+It is about 120mm in diameter, and it is classified as an infectious virus.

-Notably, coronaviruses are enveloped; this means that the virus is wrapped or enveloped in an outer infectious membrane.
+Notably, coronaviruses are enveloped; this means that the virus is wrapped or enclosed in an outer infectious membrane.
 This infected envelope comes from the infected cell or host in a biological process called budding off.
 In the process, newly formed virus cells automatically become wrapped in the infected host’s plasma membrane.
-This membrane keeps the virus alive while also allowing it to infect others.
+This membrane keeps the virus alive while allowing it to infect others.

 Coronavirus | Zoonotic Properties

-Zoonotic diseases are very common worldwide; every year, tens of thousands of people are infected with the disease by coming into contact with their pets, farm animals, or simply going to the zoo.
+Coronaviruses are contagious, specifically zoonotic, meaning that the virus spreads between animals and human beings.
+Zoonotic diseases are very common worldwide; every year, thousands of people are infected with the disease by coming into contact with their pets, farm animals, or going to the zoo.
 Research suggests that humans caught the MERS virus from cats while the SARS was spread through contact with camels.
-The 2019-nCoV is also Zoonotic; that is why it is spreading like wildfire in China and the rest of the world.
+The 2019-nCoV is also Zoonotic; hence it is spreading like wildfire in China and the rest of the world.

 Coronavirus | Types